Sigamani Ramamani: Soundtrack

 The music was composed by Chandrabose.

 Reception

 Chitra Mahesh of The Hindu wrote, "this kind of a film and its contents could appeal to the average male in Tamil Nadu who in all probability goes through the tugs and pulls of a family that may consist of aged parents, wife and siblings and their families.
 Yet the crudity with which it is expressed with no pretension of niceties or subtleties is what sets it apart from a well-done product".
 Malini Mannath of Chennai Online wrote "This may not be as good as the actor-director's earlier films, but the message does come through, and some of the lines and situations are quite humorous."
 Visual Dasan of Kalki praised Visu's direction, performances of Sekhar and Urvashi, cinematography and called sharp dialogues as both positive and negative of the film.
+Indiainfo wrote "You can identify a Visu’s movie by the title itself.
+As always, this time also he has presented us with a perfect family story without any confusion.Of course the story is an old one.
+But it does not have many twists and Visu has dealt with the movie in a light manner".